 Bronchitis is a chronic lung condition caused by colds, smoking, pollution, and other lung irritants.
 Symptoms include wheezing, cough, burning, and chest pain.
 Many times the cough produces thick yellow phlegm and there may be a raised temperature.
 Bronchitis causes an increased chance of respiratory infection so antibiotics are often prescribed by mainstream healthcare providers.

-Inhaling eucalyptus oil vapors can reduce pain and loosen mucus.
-Put 10 drops in a bowl of steaming water and cover head with a towel while breathing in the steam for 10 to 20 minutes.
+Inhaling eucalyptus essential oil vapors can reduce pain and loosen mucus.
+Put 10 drops in a bowl of steaming water and cover head with a towel while breathing in the steam for 10 minutes.
 Mullein tea is also a time honored remedy for treating bronchitis.
 Drink a cup three times a day to soothe membranes.
 An herbal chest rub can also bring relief.
-Mix 10 drops each of eucalyptus oil, peppermint oil, and thyme or rosemary oil.
+Mix 10 drops each of eucalyptus essential oil, peppermint essential oil, and thyme essential oil or rosemary essential oil.
 Add this to one fourth cup of olive oil and gently massage into the throat and chest area.
-Tea tree oil may be substituted for any of these essential oils.
+Tea tree essential oil may be substituted for any of these essential oils.

-Horehound, elecampane, horsetail, hyssop, and anise are also good for lung conditions.
-They can be made into syrup to soothe irritation and to heal lung damage.
+Horehound, elecampane, horsetail, and hyssop are also good for lung conditions.
+They can be made into syrups to soothe irritation and to heal lung damage.
 Elecampane is considered a good expectorant and lung tonic.
 It is restorative and warming which benefits weak lungs.

-Thyme is useful as an antiseptic and expectorant for phlegm and dry difficult cough.
+Thyme leaves are useful as an antiseptic and expectorant for phlegm and dry difficult cough.
 Take an infusion, tincture, or syrup and combine with mulberry bark or horsetail.
 Thyme is also excellent in a chest rub when mixed with hyssop or peppermint.